 - 1. A "Teach to Learn" prompt further solidifies learning by sharing what they've learned with a neighbor. - 2.
-The "Road Map to Leadership" at the back of the Student Edition provides a place for students to write their ideas of how the 7 Habits will be useful to them.
+"Destination: Leadership" provides a place for students to consider how a leader they know uses the 7 Habits.
+It can be found on pages 52-53 in the Student Edition.